Topic Recommendation for Software Repositories using Multi-label Classification Algorithms: Results

-Interestingly, our approach could recommend missing topics.
+According to the results, we can conclude that our recommendations are also deemed useful by developers.
+Moreover, our approach can recommend missing topics as well.
 In fact, users indicated that our recommended topics often were more complete than featured topics of the repositories.
 This is probably because repository owners sometimes forget to tag their repositories with a complete set of topics.
 Thus, some correct topics will be missing from the repository (missing topics).
 However, our ML-based model has learned from the dataset and is able to predict more correct topics.
 This also can be the reason for the low Precision score of the ML-based models because the ground truth is lacking some useful and correct topics.
-As will be shown in the Data Ablation Study next section, by mapping user-specified topics to featured topics we are able to extract more valuable information from the data and indeed increase scores of Precision and F1 measure.
+As will be shown in the Data Ablation Study next section, by mapping user-defined topics to featured topics we are able to extract more valuable information from the data and indeed increase scores of Precision and F1 measure.

 Therefore, to answer RQ3, we conclude that our approach can successfully recommend accurate topics for repositories.
 Moreover, it is able to recommend more complete sets comparing to both the baseline's and the featured sets of topics.